zenstackhq/zenstack/docs/building-your-app.md

 The Typescript types of data models, filters, sorting, etc., are all shared between the frontend and the backend.

-**Note** that server-side database access is not protected by access policies.
+_Note_ Server-side database access is **NOT PROTECTED** by access policies.
 This is by-design so as to provide a way of bypassing the policies.
 Please make sure you implement authorization properly.

 _TBD_ In the future we'll provide a utility for explicitly validating access policies in backend code, so that you can reuse your policy definitions in the model.